Pig oil does not absorb moisture. It is a hydrocarbon-based lubricant that repels water and other fluids.

 Alkylbenzene Ab Oil is Miscible in Hcfc Refrigerant

 Alkylbenzene Ab oil is miscible in HCFC refrigerant.
 This means that it can be mixed with the refrigerant without separating into different layers.
-The oil provides lubrication and helps to seal the compressor, while the HCFC helps to cool the system.
+The oil provides lubrication and helps to seal the compressor, while the HCFC helps to lubricate the system.

 Pag oil is a popular choice for oil-based compressors because it is known to have good moisture absorption properties.
 But does pag oil actually absorb moisture?
 The answer may surprise you.